h594754/expass1/dat250-expass5.md

 # Installation
-No problem with installation of MongoDB, and decided to use MongoDB Compass.
+No problem with installation of MongoDB, and decided to use MongoDB Compass and mongosh from cmd.
 # Experiment 1
 ## Screenshots 1
 ### Insert